awesomemotive/wp-mail-logging/readme.txt

 3. The Settings - part 2

 == Changelog ==
+= 1.13.0 - 2024-10-08 =
+Improved: Allow admins to always have access to WP Mail Logging logs.
+Improved: Use the `wp_mail_content_type` filter to determine the email content type when resending emails.
+Fixed: Issue when emails with subjects that are more than 200 characters long are not logged.
+Fixed: Make "Delete" and "Rename" in Bulk Actions selection translatable strings.
+Fixed: Update Sendinblue string instances to Brevo.

 = 1.12.0 - 2023-06-21 =
 Added: Support UTF-8 encoded subjects.
 Added: Search by filter.